XV SS Cossack Cavalry Corps: Operational history

 In November 1944 the 1st Cossack Division was taken over by the Waffen-SS.
 The SS Führungshauptamt reorganised the division and used further Cossack combat units from the army and the Ordnungspolizei to form a 2nd Cossack Cavalry Division.
 Both divisions were placed under the command of the XV SS Cossack Cavalry Corps on 1 February 1945.
 With the transfer of the 5th Volunteer Cossack Depot Regiment from the Volunteer Depot Division on the same day the takeover of the Cossack units by the Waffen-SS was complete.
 According to Samuel J. Newland, the corps, composed of the 1st and 2nd Cavalry Brigades and the 1st and 2nd Division, was actually formed on 25 February 1945, when it was officially created by the High Command.
-The corps was initially subordinated to Army Group F in Croatia, and since March 1945 to Army Group E in Croatia.
+The corps was initially subordinated to Army Group F in the Independent State of Croatia, and since March 1945 to Army Group E in Croatia.
 During their time there, they were known by the locals as Čerkezi ("Circassians"), despite the corps' Cossack ethnic makeup.

 The corps supported the German offensive Operation Spring Awakening in Hungary by launching an offensive against a Soviet bridgehead at Valpovo on the Drava.
-During April the corps was engaged in minor actions and then began to withdraw from Yugoslavia on 3 May 1945.
-Senior officers had concluded that the corps should fight their way back to Austria in order to be captured by the British.
-According to one source, Pannwitz felt that the West would have great use for the corps as an anti-Bolshevik formation.
-The 2nd Division covered the withdrawal of the 1st Division against partisan forces.
-Unaffected by the German surrender on 8 May and partisan demands to surrender, the Cossack units continued fighting on their way to the British zone.
-On 10 May Pannwitz surrendered to the British, while the last divisional elements reached the British zone on 13 May 1945.
+During April the corps was engaged in minor actions.